For SellersMarket Data

 EBITDA Multiple Range: 4-7x

-Distribution businesses with exclusive supplier agreements, proprietary product lines, or significant value-add services (kitting, assembly, technical support) trade at the top of this range.
-Pure commodity distributors trade at the bottom.
+Distribution businesses featuring exclusive supplier agreements, proprietary product lines, or significant value-added services (e.g., kitting, assembly, technical support) trade at the top of this range.
+Pure commodity distributors typically trade at the lower end.

 Third-Party Logistics (3PL)